 A month earlier, his mother had found where he’d hidden a black and white magazine cutout of a woman in feathers and lingerie.
-When she confronted him, he balked.
-He didn’t dare tell her he’d gotten it from a tin that the older boys kept in a nook in the ground under a leaning boulder called Penis Rock and that Dirk and Kenny had made him hide with them in the bushes until the older boys left and then go by himself to the rock, which wasn’t much shaped like a penis, and bring back some loot.
+When she confronted him, he stammered.
+He didn’t dare tell her he’d gotten it from a tin that the older boys kept in a nook in the ground under a leaning boulder called Penis Rock and that Dirk and Kenny had made him hide in the bushes until the older boys left and then go by himself to the rock, which wasn’t much shaped like a penis, and bring back some loot.
 Dirk and Kenny liked anything the older boys liked, and they waited as Ten Dollars walked over broken beer bottles, terrified to shaking of what would happen if the older boys returned and caught him there.
-He saw the wall to the girls’ school and colorful broken lighters and then the tin, and he thought briefly of dashing away with it, but then the boys would know someone had took it, and they would go looking, so instead of taking the whole thing, he opened the tin with trembling fingers, expecting to find a gun or perhaps the severed finger of a lower-grade kid who had crossed them.
+He saw the wall to the girls’ compound and colorful broken lighters and the tin, which he thought briefly of stealing.
+But then the boys would know someone had took it, and they would go looking, so instead of taking the whole thing, he opened the tin with trembling fingers, expecting to find a gun or perhaps the severed finger of one of the fourth-graders who had gone missing the year before.
 But there were only the magazine clippings and a few cigar butts the boys had apparently scavenged from around town.
-Ten Dollars grabbed one of the clippings and ran back to show Dirk and Kenny, who were just as perplexed by the loot as he.
+Ten Dollars grabbed one of the clippings and ran back to show Dirk and Kenny, who were just as perplexed as he.
 After studying it for secret clues—perhaps there was a hidden message, like microfilm—the three of them threw it away.
 But Ten Dollars returned in secret later and took the clipping with the intent of replacing it before school the following day, when the older boys were unlikely to be at the rock.
-He didn’t trust Dirk and especially Kenny to keep their mouths shut, which meant he was in mortal danger as long as the loot was missing.
-But the following morning, he forgot and left the clipping under his pillow, where he had hoped it would remind him, and his mother found it while making his bed.
+He didn’t trust Dirk, and especially Kenny, which meant he was in mortal danger as long as the loot was missing.
+But the following morning, Ten Dollars forgot and left the clipping under his pillow, where he had hoped it would remind him.

 The following week, his mother announced they were going to see the Prestidigitator.
 She told Ten Dollars in a very serious voice that the change had come and that it was time they knew his future.
 Ten Dollars didn’t know what she meant.
 The only change he knew was the one he read about in comic books, where men bitten by wolves turned into monsters under a full moon.
 There wasn’t a full moon that night.
 Ten Dollars checked.
 There wasn’t one the next night either, nor could he tell if the moon was getting bigger or smaller.
 To be safe, he thought he should practice locking himself in his room, just in case the change came unexpectedly.
 He knew it was a thing that only boys got—none of the werewolves in his comics were girls—and that when it came, the men often hurt the people they loved, so Ten Dollars got a roll of twine from the junk drawer in the kitchen and cut a long piece and tied one end to the handle of the bedroom door and the other to the lock on the window so that there was no way to open either of them, especially without fingers.
 While reading some of his comics on the floor of his room, Ten Dollars was dismayed when his mother opened his door and the twine sagged to the rug.
 She saw it but didn’t say anything.
 She just called him to dinner and left, which only convinced Ten Dollars that he truly had done something unspeakable.